 When the sync is running, the feed data shows successfully sent records.
 Select a feed to view details or troubleshoot sync issues.

-2. Confirm data arrived in Commerce Optimizer:
+2. Confirm data was delivered to Commerce Optimizer:

 Verify that the expected products, prices, and attributes appear.